MicrosoftDocs/learn/learn-pr/azure/expose-hybrid-services-with-azure-relay/includes/5-exercise-send-requests-through-relay.md

 1. In the sender app, type a name of your choice, and then press Enter.
 1. In the listener app, the name you typed should be displayed.
 1. In the sender app, the reply from the listener is displayed with the result of the credit check.
-1. To exit the sender app, press <kbd>Enter</kbd>.
+1. To exit the sender app, select <kbd>Enter</kbd>.
 You can run the app again to check other names.
 When you're finished, close the browser window.
-1. To exit the listener app, press <kbd>CTRL + C</kbd>
+1. To exit the listener app, press <kbd>CTRL + c</kbd>